CASE STUDY - SAFETY INSTALLATION PUBLIC LIABILITY

 • Renewed: continued into a second year with the placing insurer

-We placed Public Liability cover for a sole trader edge protection installer after going to nine markets.
-The placement demonstrates why the accessible insurer panel matters for physical safety installation work - particularly for early-stage businesses where turnover and occupation categorisation combine to narrow the available market significantly.
+We placed Public Liability cover for a sole trader edge protection installer in a limited market.
+The placement demonstrates why insurer-panel access matters for physical safety installation work - particularly for early-stage businesses where turnover and occupation categorisation combine to narrow the available market significantly.

 For safety installation businesses - edge protection, perimeter rail, scaffolding, and related trades - the path to cover is narrower than the occupation might suggest.
-Specialist underwriters with appetite for construction trades at height are typically the only viable route.
-Standard platforms and general liability markets aren't built for this occupational class.
+In our experience, placements for this work run through specialist underwriters with appetite for construction trades at height.

 This is a Public Liability placement, not PI.
 If your safety work is advisory - risk assessments, WHS consulting, HAZOP studies - Professional Indemnity insurance is the relevant cover, and the market dynamics are different again.